pentandra/proposals/F17/a-systems-perspective/2/index.md

-After a brief introduction to the terminology and models from systems theory, such as stocks, flows, and feedback loops, prospective systems will be introduced, and we will work in groups to analyze these systems, with the goal of converging upon a collective understanding of the systems needed for scholarship that can feed back into the scholarly commons efforts.
+After a brief introduction to the terminology and models from systems theory, such as stocks, flows, and feedback loops, prospective systems will be introduced, and we will work in groups to analyze these systems, with the goal of converging upon a collective understanding of the systemic elements, interconnections, and purpose of the scholarship of the future.

 # Format